 On the rugged and winding trail to Kennedy Falls in Lynn Headwaters Regional Park is just such a tree.
 Local hikers simply refer to it as “Big Cedar”, and it can be reached by hiking the aptly named Cedar Tree Trail.
 Truly, it must be seen to be appreciated!

 This leviathan makes an indelible first impression, standing resolutely in what would otherwise be a modest clearing in second growth forest.
 The first thing I noticed about it was its most prominent raised limb, which brings to mind a gigantic arm defiantly punching the sky.
 Nearly forty years ago, conservative estimates had the tree’s age at roughly six hundred and fifty years.
-Big Cedar will soon have lived nearly seven full centuries!
+This Western red cedar will soon have lived nearly seven full centuries!

 My good friend Rich Sobel may have characterized it best, in calling this cedar “Tree Power” back in 2005.
 When he first viewed the giant, it brought to his mind the gesture made by American sprinters Tommie Smith and John Carlos when they received their gold and bronze medals in the 200 metre race at the 1968 Mexico City Summer Olympic Games.
 Smith and Carlos each raised an arm high in a Black Power salute, signifying, of course, the long time oppression that people of colour have fought for so long.
 Silver medallist Peter Norman, a white man from Australia, also wore a badge in solidarity with their statement.
 Rich, who is also American born, saw a visceral connection between that moment of history and the plight of Big Cedar, for the tree had managed to survive while others of its kind had been taken.
 I immediately saw his point; neither black lives nor old growth trees have been treated well by humanity over the course of our turbulent history.